If you’re looking for how to become a tutor for elementary students, this article is for you.

 Pricing is a very important decision that will require a moderate amount of market research.

-✓ Look at the prices being charged by comparable tutors.
+✓ Look at prices charged by comparable tutors.
 Take a look at their advertisements or website.
 You can even call and inquire about prices.
 You’ll quickly get a good idea of the average rate other tutors are charging.

 5. Market and promote your business.